Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 ## Troubleshooting

+Join [SlimeVR's Discord](https://discord.gg/SlimeVR) and ask in either the #techical-support or #DIY channels.
+It would be helpful for you to provide a description of your issue, photos of your soldering (front & back), and a log from Settings > Serial Console with your tracker plugged into your computer via data USB cable into your WeMos D1 Port (non-charging).
+You will need to press the **Reboot** button to get the complete log.

+### Using a Multimeter

 ## Contribute
 Feel free to create a pull request to this repository or mention me in SlimeVR's Discord #DIY channel (Do not DM me, it will go to my Message Request and I will not reply to you there)  for improvement ideas or your modifications of the source files below.